The Parkers Van of the Year 2018 and 2019 - enough said

-Our initial impressions of the Crafter's new engine range weren't overly favourable.
+Our first impressions of the Crafter's new engine range weren't overly favourable.
 Around the mountain roads of Spain on the original launch we found the 140hp versions had to be worked hard and while the 177hp version was unsurprisingly pokier, both sounded reedy and coarse under power.

 Improvements over time

-The engines perhaps don't produce quite the same level of instant urge as Ford's new 2.0-litre EcoBlue engine in the Transit.
+The engines perhaps don't produce quite the same level of instant urge as Ford's 2.0-litre EcoBlue engine in the Transit.

 But driven back-to-back with the previous-generation Crafter there's a clear improvement, and you soon come to appreciate how quiet the new model is on the motorway, with little wind or road noise in the cab.